Fosinopril and Hydrochlorothiazide

 No adverse effects upon fertility were seen when rats and mice received dietary hydrochlorothiazide prior to mating and throughout gestation at doses up to 4 (rats) and 100 (mice) mg/kg/day.
 These doses are from 3.2 (body surface area basis in rats) to 400 (weight basis in mice) times greater than the dose received by a 50 kg human receiving 12.5 mg a day.

 Both Fosinopril and Hydrochlorothiazide are excreted in human milk.
-Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue fosinopril sodium-hydrochlorothiazide, taking into account the importance of the drug to the mother.
+Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue fosinopril sodium and hydrochlorothiazide tablets, taking into account the importance of the drug to the mother.

 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.
 Removal of Fosinopril and Hydrochlorothiazide, which crosses the placenta, from the neonatal circulation is not significantly accelerated by these means.